 The typical mobile user relies on small devices such as PDAs, with small-sized screens and slow on-screen keyboards, so neither bulky portal pages, nor keyword search engines are of much use.
 A recommendation system, taking into account location and other data, and providing a few links that are considered most interesting to the user in that particular context, would provide an agile and flexible environment for a mobile user.
 The context of pervasive computing in a wireless Internet framework is explored by the WILMA Project (Wireless Internet and Location Management) at the University of Trento (Italy).
+See the acknowledgments section for more detail.

-In the following part of this paper, after a brief survey of currently available recommendation systems in Section II and of locality-based services in Section III, the PILGRIM (Personal Item Locator and General Recommendation Index Manager) location-aware recommendation system based on a location broker is presented and discussed in Section IV, where some preliminary simulation results are discussed.
-Finally, some problems and issues related to the usage of the system are discussed in Section V.
+In the following part of this paper, after a brief survey of currently available recommendation systems in Section 2 and of locality-based services in Section 3, the

+PILGRIM (Personal Item Locator and General Recommendation Index Manager) location-aware recommendation system based on a location broker is presented and discussed in Section 4, where some preliminary simulation results are discussed.
+Finally, some problems and issues related to the usage of the system are discussed in Section 5.